ali-rajan/CSCB58-assembly-game/plan.md

   - Collision between player and enemy to lose HP
 - Enemies are obstacles moving horizontally towards player
   - Shooting lasers
-- Hearts to count HP
 - Gravity and jumping along with horizontal movement
 - Fail condition: player falls too low or all HP lost to collisions
-- Win condition: all enemies evaded (for a certain enemey count)
+- Win condition: all platforms crossed (for a certain platform count)
+- Hearts icons to count HP
+- Score bar based on number of platforms crossed
 - Restart or quit at any point with certain key presses

 ## Milestone 1